 Acknowledging your moontime as a window into your soul—and giving voice to your inner guidance—allows healing, integration and release.
 And as it turns out, I discovered that menopause is also a time ripe for inner work.

 Wise woman herbal medicine for you

 To reduce overwhelm, getting to know one plant at a time can provide an in-depth understanding as you experiment with different constituents and techniques.

-When you notice wild plants starting to flower around you, grab a plant identification field guide and begin familiarizing yourself with the plants around you.
+When you notice wild plants in bloom, grab a plant identification field guide and begin familiarizing yourself with the plants around you.